 Okay, so you don’t technically “own” a girlfriend, but she still belongs on this list.
 If she can only recall the three most recent leaders of the free world, you are officially dating too young, buddy.

 A Tattoo Less Than Five Years Old

 A fresh tattoo on a 40 year old isn’t cool or dangerous or a symbol of your unique personality.
 It’s the “buying a sports car because I’m terrified of growing old” of our generation.
-(That said, there are some very cool vehicles on the market right now, like these 10 sports cars built for dominating the open road.)

 A Fast Food Condiment Packet Collection

 Taco Bell hot sauce is an occasional guilty pleasure, not a home kitchen staple.

 No. You shouldn’t even be Facebook friends with this guy any more, much less letting him “crash” with you until his divorce finalized and he can get his own place to live.
 You know that’s never happening, right?

 It’s not that you can’t take a punch, it’s that you’re still finding yourself in situations where you have to take a punch.